 Chi Va Pa Doi

-The project will increase income stability from alternative sources than intensive farming, will increase the capacity building related to business and marketing planning for the women groups.
-The project will help to from 10 women business groups and strengthen those business groups networks to increase. production capacity and enhance experience sharing/co-learning among the groups and networks.
-The project will assist the project participants to improve their income security and living standard by promoting alternative income generation while increasing market distribution.
-Gender participation and natural resources management by introducing and improving environmental friendly products.
-There will be more cooperation with government and local administration for further support to women groups developed under the project.
-The project will support them to access funding from local administration for secured income-generating activities and further opportunities to lift-up quality of life.
+This project will increase income stability from alternative sources other than intensive farming to increase capacity related to business and marketing planning for women groups.
+The project will help up to 10 women’s business groups and strengthen those business group networks to increase production capacity and enhance experience sharing/co-learning among the groups and networks.
+The project will assist the project participants to improve their income security and living standard by promoting alternative income generation options while increasing market distribution.
+The project promotes sound natural resources management by introducing and improving eco-friendly products.
+There will be more cooperation with government and local administration for further support to women’s groups developed under the project.
+The project will support them to gain access to funding from local administration organizations for income-generating activities and further opportunities to raise their quality of life.

 Forrest is home Forres is my life

-1. Women groups in highland communities Chiang Mai province increase their income by developing alternative invironmentally friendly farm and off-farm production.
+1. Women groups in highland communities of Chiang Mai Province increase their income by developing alternative, eco-friendly farm and off-farm production.

-2. Women groups have reinforced their business capacities and their small business is sustainable.
+2. Women’s groups have improved business capacities and their small businesses are sustainable.

-3. Collaborative and multi stakeholders networks at the provincial level composed of government representatives, non-profit organization, local administration organizations and organizations and private sector provide active support to promote women groups income generating activities
+3. Collaborative and multi-stakeholder networks at the provincial level composed of government representatives, non-profit organizations, local administration organizations and private sector entities provide active support to promote income generating activities for women’s groups.

-Despite the restrictions on land use, the local market forces have succeeded being a major cause of forest and soil destruction in the highland.
-In the past this has been driven by the growing market vegetable and the favorable climate, soil and water in the highland areas.
-However, in the last decade or so, contract farming mainly for corn.
-Has been the major vehicle of large forest and soil degradation.
-A chain of middlemen are used to convincing small farmer in engaging in corn growing.
-The middlemen chain also serves to protect the large national companies that buy these products.
-This process is uncontrolled by local government that say repeatedly that the highland population is poor and they cannot be denied the possibility of earning cash.
+Despite the restrictions on land use, the local market forces have succeeded in being a major cause of forest and soil destruction in the highland.
+In the past, this has been driven by the growing of market vegetables and the favorable climate, soil and water in the highland areas.
+However, in the last decade or so, contract farming is mainly for corn, and that has been the major vehicle of large forest and soil degradation.
+A chain of middlemen is used to convince small farmers to plant corn.
+The middlemen also protect the large national companies that buy these products.
+This process is uncontrolled by local government who use the excuse that the highland population is poor and they cannot be denied the possibility of earning cash.